 “Bring your G String – No strings attached!”

-Up and coming events and visits, ceilidhs and parties etc that we know about (most are impromptu) are posted on our News page which changes daily and loads of impromptu sessions, bring your own instruments or use ours.
+Up and coming events and visits, ceilidhs and parties etc that we know of (most are impromptu) are posted on our What's On page which changes daily and loads of impromptu sessions, bring your own instruments or use ours.
 You can also join in the banter on out Twitter feed, be the first to know about music as and when it’s confirmed even before it gets onto our news page.

 Pipers, fiddles, Ossiach storytellers, bellydancers, puppeteers, jugglers, poets (cheers Aidan!), banjo players (you're on Tam), guitar strummers, singers and a medley of friends, Mr Hunter, Soor Grapes, the Disclaimers, Harem Scarem, Daimh, and those whose music we remember but there names we don’t!

 We welcomed stragglers from a highland tour of the S.C.O. and the infamous members of McFalls Chamber Orchestra with sweet Sua on the Cello, Davie Donaldson fae Dundee dropped in on his way to Drew’s and all the rest.
 Each brought their own personalities to the place and shaped what it is today.
 Those that came shared new tunes, new dances, new songs, we passed on what we knew, a rammy, a medley, a wake, a party, a ceilidh, organised never, impromptu always.